25 Best Amazon Camping Gear Must-Haves

 14. Outdoorsy Hiking Sandals

 These are genuinely durable and multi-functional.
-You can wear them hanging out around camp, to the beach, stand-up paddleboarding, for easy hikes, in camp showers, or just walking around.
+You can wear them hanging out around camp, to the beach, kayaking, for easy hikes, in camp showers, and more.

 16. Backpacking Backpack